Providers

 Proxy behavior notes

-• Native OpenAI-only request shaping does not apply through LiteLLM: no service_tier, no Responses store, no prompt-cache hints, and no OpenAI reasoning-compat payload shaping
+• Native-OpenAI-only request shaping does not apply through a configured LiteLLM base URL: no service_tier, no Responses store, no prompt-cache hints, no OpenAI reasoning-effort payload shaping.

-• Hidden OpenClaw attribution headers (originator, version, User-Agent) are not injected on custom LiteLLM base URLs
+• Hidden OpenClaw attribution headers (originator, version, User-Agent) are only sent to verified native OpenAI endpoints, so they are not injected on a custom LiteLLM base URL.

 Was this useful?